AmrElsayeh/AmrElsayeh/README.md

 - 💬 Ask me about : I am always ready to help at my best
 - 📫 How to reach me: amrelsayeh@hotmail.com
 - 😄 Pronouns: Friend 👐
-- ⚡ Finally shifted my career into DataScince
+- ⚡ Finally shifted my career into DataScience